meklort/bcm5719-fw/README.md

 ### Required Compiler
 Due to limitations in the MIPS CPU, this firmware requires a custom compiler to function properly.
-The custom compuler can be built using the following steps:
+The custom compiler can be built using the following steps:
 ```bash
 git clone https://github.com/meklort/llvm-project.git -b meklort-10.0.0
 cd llvm-project